developer-adrita/developer-adrita/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
-I am a passionate SWE student.
-I have been learning programming languages, web development, and computer science-related subjects to chase my dream 2 years till now.
-After completing my Bsc. in Software Engineering I want to spending much time improving my web development skills.
-Every day I want to learn something new and share my knowledge with others.
+I am an enthusiastic student studying Software Engineering, dedicated to pursuing my dream for the past three years.
+During this time, I have been actively learning various programming languages, web development, and computer science subjects.
+Upon completing my BSc degree, my primary focus will be on enhancing my web development skills within the field of Software Engineering.
+I am committed to daily learning and constantly expanding my knowledge, with a strong desire to share my expertise with others.
 </p>

 <!-- about-me section ends here  -->